 The monasteries themselves have almost all the same basic architecture.
-Thus, the outer complexes are usually built like a fortress, often with towers, battlements and parapets.
-Thus they could defend themselfs in the past often - but unfortunately not always - successfully against pirate attacks.
+Thus, the outer complexes are usually built like a fortress, often with towers, battlements and parapets so that they could often defend themselves more efficiently in the past - but unfortunately not always - successfully against pirate attacks.
 The structure of the monasteries is usually applied rectangular.
-The outer walls, the inner catholic courtyards, the monastery church, which always have a cross with a dome.
-In between each are the common rooms and monks' cells.
+The outer walls, the inner catholic courtyards, the monastery church, which always has a cross with a dome.
+In between these buildings there are the common rooms and monks' cells.

 Those who have the intention to visit a monastery or even to stay there are well advised to first register by telephone.
 Because sometimes visitors don't fit the monks at certain times not at all, or the beds are already full.

 Some monks do not live in the monasteries, but in Skites.
 Skites are village-like monk settlements.
 In every house of those settlements live from 3 to 6 monks und/or novices.
-Every Skiti has it's own church or chapel and is lead by a prior, who is responsible at the mother-monastery.
+Every Skiti has it's own church or chapel and is led by a prior, who is subortinate to the mother-monastery.

-Even smaller then Skites are these single accomodations, in which live also at most 6 monks together.
-Although they are also subordinate to a monastery, they mostly can determine their own way of life.
+Even smaller then Skites are these single accomodations, in which at most 6 monks also live together.
+Although they are also subordinate to a monastery, they can mostly determine their own way of life.